-There sure are a lot of free applications that are well designed for social sales tools that are available on the marketplace these days.
+There sure are a lot of free applications that are well designed for social selling tools that are available on the marketplace these days.
 With all this free stuff, why pay for anything?
-The simple answer would be, if you have a specific need that cannot be addressed by something for free, or can be better served by something with a price tag, you need to consider making that investment in efficient social sales tools.
+The simple answer would be, if you have a specific need that cannot be addressed by something for free, or can be better served by something with a price tag, you need to consider making that investment in efficient social selling tools.

 Let’s start with a couple of definitions per Wikipedia …

 Expense: In common usage, an expense or expenditure is an outflow of money to another person or group to pay for an item or service, or for a category of costs.

 Investment: Investment is putting money into an asset with the expectation of capital appreciation, dividends, and/or interest earnings.

 In other words, an expense is a cost as opposed to an investment which is expected to provide you with a return … ROI.
 The goal is to ensure that your ROI is in excess of your expense.
 Simple.